buildthenmarket/Health-and-Fitness/Mental Fitness/Emotional Regulation.md

 ## Sensitive

+## Happiness

+- You're unhappy because you're not in alignment with who you are.
+Not because of what anyone else is doing.
+Now read that again.

 ## Former Gifted Child Syndrome

 Based on the provided search results, "Gifted Kids Syndrome" (also referred to as "Gifted Kid Burnout" or "Former Gifted Child Syndrome") appears to be a phenomenon where children who were previously identified as gifted or high-achieving in academics or extracurricular activities experience emotional exhaustion, apathy, and underachievement as they progress through adolescence and young adulthood.